naziha1986/-reading-notes.md/Read: 01.md

   ## GitHub Pages:

-  Github Pages let you have a repository to show others your profile,your work ,and your projects.it give you a puplic share link. more over, you can apply abeautifull theme to your work and publish it.
+  Github Pages let you have a repository to show others your profile,your work ,and your projects.it give you a puplic share link. more over, you can apply abeautiful theme to your work and publish it.

   ### How it works? :+1: